Simsys/qhexedit2/readme.md

 QHexEdit is based on QIODevice, that's why QHexEdit can handle big amounts of data.
 The size of edited data can be more then two gigabytes without any restrictions.

 ## Using QHexEdit (C++)
 You can read the documentation of the project [here](http://simsys.github.io/).
-You find in the sources a [C++ example](https://github.com/Simsys/qhexedit2/tree/master/example), that shows how tu use the QHexedit widget.
+You find in the sources a [C++ example](https://github.com/Simsys/qhexedit2/tree/master/example), that shows how to use the QHexedit widget.
+The binaries for the example for the Windows platform are stored with the respective [release](https://github.com/Simsys/qhexedit2/releases).

 ## Using QHexEdit (Python)
 To use QHexEdit with Python install it from PyPi:

 ```
 $ # for PyQt5
-$ pip install PyQt5-QHexEdit
+$ pip install PyQt5 PyQt5-QHexEdit
 $
 $ # for PyQt6
-$ pip install PyQt6-QHexEdit
+$ pip install PyQt5 PyQt5-QHexEdit
 ```

+The sources and binaries for Windows 64 bit and Linux 64 bit are stored on PyPi.
+For all other targets, the widget must be compiled locally.
+For this, the corresponding Qt version including the developer packages must be installed.
+It makes sense to compile the C++ project first.
+If this is possible with qmake, it is also possible to compile the PyQt bindings.
+This requires [python build](https://pypi.org/project/build/).

 There is also a [python example](https://github.com/Simsys/qhexedit2/tree/master/python/example) available.

 ## Contributing to QHexEdit